If you’ve been noticing small holes in the leaves of your elm trees, there’s a good chance you’re dealing with an infestation of elm leaf beetles.

 There are also a few natural predators that can do the job for you.

-Ladybugs, for example, are natural predators of the elm leaf beetle.
-You can attract them to your yard by planting flowers that they like, such as scented geraniums and marigolds.
+You can attract them to your yard by planting flowers that they like, such as dill and yarrow.

 Rake up the fallen leaves and dispose of them.
-This solution will eliminate the area where the beetles pupate, limiting the population.
+This solution helps reduce areas where larvae can pupate, which may help limit future beetle populations.

 6. Seal Cracks and Crevices

 You can prevent an elm beetle infestation in your house by sealing any cracks or crevices.
-This home remedy will make it harder for them to find a way inside, and once they’re sealed out, they won’t be a nuisance.
+This home remedy will make it harder for them to get inside, and once they’re sealed out, they won’t be a nuisance.

 So take a look around your house and see if there are any areas where the sealant has worn away.
 If there are, patch them up as soon as possible.